 As the name suggests, post-apocalyptic fiction is about a civilisation that has collapsed.
-Often this is due to some pandemic (some zombie: I am Legend; and otherwise: Station Eleven), natural disaster (The Drowned World), nuclear war (On the Beach) or aliens (The Day of the Triffids).
-Not surprisingly, it often intersects with fantasy, sci-fi, dystopian and horror.
+Often this is due to some pandemic (Station Eleven), natural disaster (The Drowned World), nuclear war (On the Beach) or aliens (The Day of the Triffids).

 Commercial post-apocalyptic fiction first emerged in the late 19th century with Mary Shelley’s The Last Man, although arguably it has been around much longer if you include folklore, such as the biblical story of the flood.

-Here are 9 of the best post-apocalyptic novels, all of which have been translated, or are written by people of colour, because there is no better time than now to come together!
+Here are some of the best post-apocalyptic novels, many of which have been translated, or were written by people of colour, because there is no better time than now to come together!

 Who Fears Death by Nnedi Okorafor